Meta-Learning the Inductive Biases of Simple Neural Circuits: Introduction

 In neuroscience, the inductive bias has been used to assign normative roles to representational or structural choices via their effect on generalisation.
 For example, the non-linearity in neural network models of the cerebellum has been shown to have a strong effect on the network's ability to generalise functions with different frequency content \citep{xie2022task}.
 Experimentally, these network properties vary across the cerebellum, hence this work suggests that each part of the cerebellum may be tuned to tasks with particular smoothness properties.
 This is exemplary of a spate of recent papers applying similar techniques to visual representations \citep{bordelon2020spectrum, pandey2021structured}, mechanosensory representations \citep{pandey2021structured}, and olfaction \citep{harris2019additive}.

 Despite the potential of using inductive bias to understand neural circuits, the approach is limited, since mapping from learning algorithms to their inductive bias is highly non-trivial.
 Numerous circuit features (learning rules, architecture, non-linearities, etc.) influence generalisation.
 For example, training two simple ReLU networks of different depth to classify three data points leads to different generalisations for non-obvious reasons, Fig.~1C.
 In a few cases analytic bridges have been constructed that map learning algorithms to their inductive bias.
-In particular, the study of kernel regression, an algorithm that maps data points to a feature space in which linear regression to labels is then performed \citep{sollich1998learning, bordelon2020spectrum, simon2021neural}, has been influential: all the cited examples of understanding in neuroscience via inductive bias have used this bridge.
+In particular, the study of kernel regression, an algorithm that maps data points to a feature space in which linear regression to labels is performed \citep{sollich1998learning, bordelon2020spectrum, simon2021neural}, has been influential: all the cited examples of understanding in neuroscience via inductive bias have used this bridge.
 However, it severely limits the approach: most biological circuits cannot be well approximated as performing a fixed feature map then linearly regressing to labels!

-Here, we develop a flexible neural network approach that is able to meta-learn the inductive bias of essentially any differentiable supervised learning algorithm.
-It follows a meta-learning framework \citep{vanschoren2019meta}: an outer neural network (the meta-learner) assigns labels to a dataset, this labelled dataset is then used in the inner optimisation to train the inner neural network (the learner).
+Here, we develop a flexible approach that is able to learn the inductive bias of essentially any supervised learning algorithm.
+It follows a meta-learning framework: an outer neural network (the meta-learner) assigns labels to a dataset, this labelled dataset is then used in the inner optimisation to train the inner neural network (the learner).
 The meta-learner is then trained on a meta-loss which measures the generalisation error of the learner to unseen data.
 Through gradient descent on the meta-loss, the meta-learner meta-learns to label data in a way that the learner finds easy to generalise.
 These easy-to-generalise functions form a description of the inductive bias, since easy-to-generalise functions are those that learners generalise appropriately from few training points.
-They are therefore functions the network would regularly use to explain finite datasets: i.e. networks are inductively biased towards easy-to-generalise functions.
+They are therefore functions the network would regularly use to explain finite datasets.
+In sum, networks are inductively biased towards easy-to-generalise functions.